MENU

 3. You are encouraged to always double check where you have addressed an email or text before sending, as it can be misaddressed and sent to unintended or unknown persons.

 4. Staff’s email address or contact information is not to be included in any mailing lists.
-If this occurs, it may result in not being allowed to continue electronic communication with Lutherwood staff.
+If this occurs, it may result in not being allowed to continue electronic communication with Starling staff.

 5. Deleted emails may not be permanently deleted; back-up copies may exist on a computer or in cyberspace.

 6. Emails can introduce viruses into a computer system and potentially damage the files.
-Emails can be viewed by Lutherwood IT staff for security purposes.
+Emails can be viewed by Starling IT staff for security purposes.

 8. No phone or online video software is entirely secure.
-Lutherwood computer systems have strong internal security, which helps protect my privacy and confidentiality.
-Lutherwood will not be responsible for breaches of your confidential information if they are not the direct result of intentional misconduct.
+Starling computer systems have strong internal security, which helps protect my privacy and confidentiality.
+Starling will not be responsible for breaches of your confidential information if they are not the direct result of intentional misconduct.

 9. There is no guarantee that staff will respond to email or text messages immediately.
 If you need immediate assistance please do not call your worker, call 911 or seek assistance in other ways appropriate.